HMS Resolute (1850): Belcher Expedition

 The British Government announced in The London Gazette that the ships, including Resolute, were still Her Majesty's property, but no salvage was attempted.

 On 10 September 1855, the abandoned Resolute was found adrift by the American whaler George Henry, captained by James Buddington of Groton, Connecticut in an ice floe off Cape Walsingham of Baffin Island, 1200 mi from where she had been abandoned.
-An October 1856, New York Journal article relates Captain Budington and crew's encounter:
+An October 1856, New York Journal article relates Captain Sidney O. Budington and crew's encounter:

 Finally, stealing over the side, they found everything stowed away in proper order for desertion—spars hauled up to one side and bound, boats piled together, and hatches closed.
 Everything wore the silence of the tomb.
 Finally reaching the cabin door they broke in, and found their way in the darkness to the table.
 On it they accidentally turned on a box of lucifer matches; in a moment one was ignited, the glowing light revealed a candle; it was lit and before the astonished gaze of these men exposed a scene that appeared to be rather one of enchantment than reality.
 Upon a massive table was a metal teapot, glistening as if new, also a large volume of Scott's family Bible, together with glasses and decanters filled with choice liquors.
 Near by was Captain Kellett's chair, a piece of massive furniture, over which had been thrown, as if to protect this seat from vulgar occupation, the royal flag of Great Britain.

 Buddington split his crew, and took 13 men with him on the Resolute.
 He arrived home in New London, Connecticut on Christmas Eve.

 Queen Victoria visits Resolute, 16 December 1856, after its rediscovery and return to the British by the Americans.

 Although most of the expeditions in search of the lost Franklin expedition, before 1856, were funded by either the British government or by public subscription from within the British Empire, two expeditions were funded by Henry Grinnell, a New York merchant and shipowner in New Bedford, in addition to the assistance offered by the United States Government.
 Senator James Mason of Virginia presented Congress with the bill to restore Resolute and return her to England as a gesture of "national courtesy".
 Grinnell wrote in support of this bill.
 The United States Congress purchased the Resolute for $40,000.
 Once refitted, Commander Henry J. Hartstene sailed Resolute to England to present the ship to Queen Victoria on 13 December 1856, at East Cowes as a token of comity.

 Both Grinnell and Lady Jane Franklin hoped the restored Resolute would once again be employed for a new expedition in search of the Franklin expedition.
 Evidence found by John Rae proved beyond reasonable doubt that the crew had suffered harsh conditions that led to their deaths.
 The British Government declined.
 Lady Franklin organized a private expedition under Francis Leopold McClintock, who, in 1859, located the only written account of the fate of Franklin.